Welcome to the WalkMe Help Center

 Follow these steps to get deeper insights about user behavior:

-• In Flow Analytics, use Flow Comparison to see how engagement and conversion have improved over the initial baseline data you started collecting at the “Possible” phase.
-This helps you compare the drop-off rates before and after adding WalkMe guidance.
+• Use Flow Analytics and Flow Comparison to see how engagement and conversion have improved relative to your initial baseline data.
+This helps you compare the drop-off rates and measure time saved before and after adding WalkMe guidance.

-• Leverage UI Intelligence to track improvements in form usage, such as reduced time spent and lower error rates.
+• For supported applications, leverage UI Intelligence to track improvements in form usage, such as reduced time spent and lower error rates.

 Best